Aldershot: Post War

-1972 Aldershot bombing
+1972 bombing

 On 22 February 1972, Aldershot experienced the first in a series of mainland IRA attacks.
 Seven people, six of whom were civilian support staff, including five catering staff and a gardener were killed in a car bomb attack on the 16th Parachute Brigade headquarters mess.
 A further 19 people were injured.
 The bombing was claimed by the Official IRA as revenge for the Bloody Sunday massacre.
-The only army officer killed was Captain Gerry Weston a Catholic British Army chaplain.
+The only army officer killed was Captain Gerry Weston, a Catholic British Army chaplain.
 An area to be developed into a memorial garden was used to mark the 40th anniversary of the bombing in 2012.

 Aldershot Military Town

 Aldershot Military Town is located between Aldershot and North Camp near Farnborough.
 It is a garrison town that serves as the location for the military presence in the area.
 It houses Aldershot Garrison's married quarters, barracks, Army playing fields and other sporting facilities.
 The military town includes some local landmarks, such as the Aldershot Observatory, Aldershot Military Cemetery, the Union Building, the Royal Garrison Church and other churches.
 Until 1993, the town served as headquarters for the Royal Corps of Transport and the Army Catering Corps, until they were merged into the Royal Logistic Corps and moved to Princess Royal Barracks, Deepcut.